-- There is some useful information on the Your Visit page on the Beauty and the Beast the Musical website to help me plan my travel. - If I am being dropped off before the performance or picked up after the show, this can be done along Exhibition Street outside Her Majesty's Theatre. - I can be dropped off on the same side of the road as Her Majesty's Theatre, or on the opposite side of the road on the same side as the Comedy Theatre. - -There are traffic lights that can help me safely cross the road to Her Majesty's Theatre.
+- There is some useful information on the 'Your Visit' page on the Beauty and the Beast the Musical website to help me plan my travel. - If I am being dropped off before the performance or picked up after the show, this can be done along King William Street - There are traffic lights that can help me safely cross the road to Festival Theatre.